danieluhl/luculent-lollygag/posts/2021/04-29-dans-lifestyle-brands.md

 ### Sunglasses

 If I ever get sunglasses I go cheap as possible because I don't like trying to take good care of expensive things that are likely going on an adventure with me.
+I have no great recommendations here.

 ### Whisky